omgnuts/fso-inoca-online/README.md

 ## Screenshots (v1.60)

-Screenshots of v1.60, which is based of FSO engine.
-Rewrote the client to optimize sprite rendering & movements, as well as server scripts in Lingo.
+Screenshots of v1.60, which was based off an FSO engine.
+Rewrote the client in a more object-oriented design to optimize sprite rendering & movements, as well as server scripts in Lingo.

 #### 01 Login Screen
 <img src="screens/0100-login.PNG" width="500px">